secretstartups/handbook/readmes/savas-vedova/index.html.md

 Hi there,

-My name is Savas (pronounced Savash), and I am a Senior Frontend Engineer at Gitlab, in the Protect team.
+My name is Savas (pronounced Savash), and I am a Senior Frontend Engineer at GitLab, in the Protect team.
 This page is a brief readme about myself and the ways I work.

 Having spent half of my life in Switzerland and the other in Turkey, I consider myself a bicultural person.
 I believe this allowed me to make friendships quite fast and get used to other cultures pretty quick.
 I speak 3 languages fluently: English, Italian and Turkish.
 I have some French knowledge and enough German to explain my needs in the tax office.